Sheko100/mat3edsh/README.md

-a Python program that strips duplicated pages
+# A program that strips duplicated pages from PDF files
+## Powered by PyPDF2 library